SamuelRCrider/Drumkit-technical/README.md

 #### Note 1

-- On initial test, user must log into Motive.
+- On initial test, user must log into Motive and Pipedream if not already logged in.
 This is expected behavior.

 #### Note 2